Motorcycle Insurance Account & Payment FAQs

 No refund will be given if there is a motorycle accident reported and/or claim made under your motorcycle insurance policy.

-If you have been a named driver on someone else's insurance, you are not entitled to any NCD.
-However, if you have been driving a company motorcycle and you then buy a personal motorcycle, you would be allowed to transfer the NCD.
+If you have been a named rider on someone else's insurance, you are not entitled to any NCD.
+However, if you have been riding a company motorcycle and you then buy a personal motorcycle, you would be allowed to transfer the NCD.
 This is provided you can show the number of claims' free years you have with a letter from the HR department of your employer or from the leasing company, if the motorcycle is leased.
 More details on NCD.

 My NCD went up by 10% and I have had no claims in the past year.
 So why has my Motorcycle Insurance premium increased?

 There are a number of factors involved in pricing premiums.
 Firstly, there may be an increase in claims for your motorcycle make and model, which will lead to higher premiums.
 The higher price may also be driven by inflation.
 For example, increased repair costs, legal fees and medical costs means increased insurance premiums to keep up with these costs in general.

 What can I do to keep my premium low?

 We make our policies in such a way that you pay only for what you need.
 Here are a number of ways you can cut costs on your premium.